acecreamu/craquelure-graphs/README.md

 0 3 5 6 7
 1 3 0 1 2
 ```
-The block corespond to graph which consist of 10 nodes and belongs to class 7.
+The block corespond to a graph which consist of 10 nodes and belongs to class 7.
 First (0) node has label 0 and has 3 neighbours; these neighbours are nodes 1, 2, and 9.
 The same can be applied to the next nodes.
 </br></br></br>

 # Option 3.
 Merging the features and reproduction of the classification results from the paper
-The final part where extracted features are used for classification of patterns.
+The final part where extracted features are combined and used for the classification of patterns.

 ### Technical details
 1. Use Option 2 to generate graph-features in advance or load proposed `stats.m` and `graph-features-263.m`